top of page

 Here goes chapter 3..

-Miss G & I took a summer walk into Cresent Bay, it's a beach known for its epically high sand dunes and bodyboards hidden in the bushes by the locals so all can enjoy the thrill of propelling themselves a million miles an hour down from the nosebleed section into the surf.
+Miss G & I took a summer walk to Crescent Bay, a beach famous for its towering sand dunes and hidden bodyboards, so everyone can enjoy propelling themselves a million miles an hour down from the nosebleed section into the surf.

-The sun was high, we had snacks and supplies and looking forward to doing it together - I had promised her the water was sensational, and an adventure!
+The sun was high, we had snacks and supplies, and were ready for adventure.
+I promised Miss G the water would be sensational.

-It's a moderate hour walk, some hills and a steep descent make hitting the water a well-deserved reward.
-Miss G launched in and was enjoying the refreshing change.
-I had my beautiful Akubra hat on so only went thigh-high...
+It’s a moderate walk, with some hills and a steep descent, making the first splash a well-deserved reward.
+Miss G launched straight in, enjoying the waves, while I stayed thigh-high, Akubra hat shielding me from sun and spray.

-The first time I went to Cresent Bay a year before, I was tempted to go skinny dipping - I was there alone with my husband - the water was flat and clear as glass, the beach secluded - thankfully, I didn't strip down, my coyness winning the challenge my heart so totally wanted to win, entering the water in my shorts and tee.
+The first time I visited Crescent Bay a year before, I was tempted to go skinny dipping.
+I was there with my husband, the water was flat and glassy, and the beach secluded.
+My heart wanted to dive in, feeling the freedom of the moment - but coyness won, and I entered the water in shorts and a tee.
+Within moments, however, people appeared out of nowhere, applauding and wishing they’d brought bathers.

-We left the beach after sharing our slabs of cheese and biscuits and hydrating for the warmer afternoon trek up the hill and out again - having a giggle at the underprepared tourists in wool jumpers, with no sun hat or water bottles, Miss G offering they'd have a dry head that night, for sure.
+We left the beach after sharing cheese and biscuits and hydrating for the trek back up the hil, laughing at underprepared tourists in wool jumpers, with no sun hats or water bottles.
+Miss G remarked, “They’ll definitely have a dry head tonight, Mumma.”

-It was at the top, we looked back down and Miss G was struck by how the very same place she was tossed and torn in was now the most beautiful thing she could remember seeing - the undulation of the water moving 'like slow-moving lava, mumma' she said as I experienced the vista and the fresh air with her.
+At the top, looking back, she was struck by how the same place she had been tossed about was now the most beautiful thing she could remember seeing - the undulation of the water “like slow-moving lava,” she said.
+We stood silently, and I used the moment to talk about how things can feel dramatic and scary in the moment, yet with distance and reflection, perspective can shift completely.

 I am constantly reminded of this.

-I stopped my pity party with the memory of the gentle rolling perspective of standing afar from the hustle and bustle of those waves, reminding myself that distance and a change of perspective are my friends, as is acceptance.
+I stop my pity party with the memory of that day at Crescent Bay, the gentle rolling perspective of standing apart from the chaos of the waves, reminding me that distance, perspective, and acceptance are my allies.

-Acceptance is not saying yes to everything or resigning to the situation, rather, acceptance is acknowledging that something has happened or is the way it is, and letting go of how it ‘should be’.
+Acceptance is not saying yes to everything or resigning to circumstance.
+It is acknowledging what has happened, letting go of how things “should be,” and creating space to choose how to respond constructively.

 X